 Her only chance of recovery was a transfusion from someone who had previously conquered the disease.
-Since the two children had the same rare blood type, the boy was the ideal donor.
+Since the two children had the same blood type, the boy was the ideal donor.

 "Would you give your blood to Mary?" the doctor asked.

 Johnny hesitated.
 His lower lip started to tremble.
 Then he smiled and said, "Sure, for my sister."

 Soon the two children were wheeled into the hospital room - Mary, pale and thin; Johnny, robust and healthy.

 Neither spoke, but when their eyes met, Johnny grinned.
 As the nurse inserted the needle into his arm, Johnny's smile faded.

 He watched the blood flow through the tube.
 With the ordeal almost over, his voice, slightly shaky, broke the silence.
 "Doctor, when do I die?"

-Only then did the doctor realize why Johnny had hesitated, why his lip had trembled when he had agreed to donate his blood.
+Only then did the doctor realize why Johnny hesitated, why his lip had trembled, when he had agreed to donate his blood.
 He thought giving his blood to his sister meant giving up his life.
-In that brief moment, he had made his great decision.
+In one brief moment, he had displayed more courage than many of us can muster in a lifetime.